DIKU-EDU/kudos/docs/trivial-filesystem.rst

 2MB disk.
 Note that the allocation table includes also the three first blocks, which are always reserved.

-The mater directory consists of a single disk block, containing a table of the following 20-byte entries.
+The master directory consists of a single disk block, containing a table of the following 20-byte entries.
 This means that a disk with a 512-byte block size can have at most 25 files (512/20 = 25.6).